chrisdomaub-dev/rider-app/README.md

 - To makemigrations:

-  - `make makemigration` or `docker compose run --rm api python3 manage.py makemigrations`
+  - `make makemigration` or `docker compose run --rm api python manage.py makemigrations`

 - To migrate:

-  - `make migrate` or `docker compose run --rm api python3 manage.py migrate`
+  - `make migrate` or `docker compose run --rm api python manage.py migrate`

+- To Create Superuser:

+  - `make createsuperuser` or `docker compose run --rm api python manage.py createsuperuser`

 - Or look for the Makefile in the project's root for more commands